dajaim/Grids/README.md

 # Grids
-Grids with different concepts for storing objects at coordinates
+Grids with different concepts for storing objects at coordinates.